smkulka6/smkulka6/docs/Component_Selection.md

 ## 1. Motor Driver

 The motor driver is a critical component for controlling the direction and speed of the motor.
-Since my design requires bidirectional control of a motor (using a generator as a motor), I needed a motor driver with high efficiency, integrated protection features, and compatibility with my microcontroller.
+Since my design requires bidirectional control of a motor, I needed a motor driver with high efficiency, integrated protection features, and compatibility with my microcontroller.
 I considered multiple options before finalizing my choice, ensuring that the selected component met my design criteria.

 ### Component Options